Computing Technology for Math Excellence Logo

 Check the internet filtering laws in your state.

-The National Conference of State Legislatures (2022) provides a list of State Filtering Laws.
+The National Conference of State Legislatures (2022) provides a list of State Internet Filtering Laws.
 "At least 27 states have Internet filtering laws that apply to publicly funded schools or libraries.
 The majority of these states simply require school boards/districts or public libraries to adopt Internet use policies to prevent minors from gaining access to sexually explicit, obscene or harmful materials.
 However, some states also require publicly funded institutions to install filtering software on library terminals or school computers."
 (Overview section).
 The summary of each state law is provided and its source.

 Email, Text Messages, and Attachments